ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Long-press to Right Click

-If you’re using Ubuntu 18.10 or above with the default GNOME environment, you should already be able to do a long press to right-click as you would expect.
-If not, Ubuntu’s "Universal Access" panel contains a "Simulated Secondary Click" option that should allow you to long-press on the touchscreen to get a right click effect.
+If you’re using an older Linux (e.g. a pre-2018 version of Ubuntu) you may not be to do a long press to right-click as you would expect.
+If this isn't working for you, Ubuntu’s "Universal Access" panel contains a "Simulated Secondary Click" option that should allow you to long-press on the touchscreen to get a right click effect.
 You can also achieve the same from the terminal with:

 ```shell
 gsettings set org.gnome.desktop.a11y.mouse secondary-click-enabled "true"